Phase behavior of hard circular arcs: introduction and motivation

 In addition to the utility of addressing the same type of physical problem across different dimensions, there is another motivation to investigate the complete phase behavior of systems of hard infinitesimally--thin circular arcs.
 It is the desire of exploring whether the recently constructed densest--known packings of hard infinitesimally--thin major circular arcs \cite{hcadkp} or sub--optimal versions of them can spontaneously form.
 These densest--known packings consist of compact circular clusters that comprise

 \cite{spiega} (anti)clockwise intertwining hard infinitesimally--thin major circular arcs and dispose themselves with their centres of mass at the sites of a triangular lattice \cite{hcadkp}.
-These densest--known packings can be viewed as cluster (porous \cite{vista}) crystals.
-It should be probed whether similar cluster (porous \cite{vista}) crystalline phases will finally emerge out of a competition with the other phases that systems of hard infinitesimally--thin circular arcs form.
+It should be probed whether a similar cluster phase will finally emerge out of a competition with the other phases that systems of hard infinitesimally--thin circular arcs form.

-To characterise these phases, a set of order parameters and correlation functions was considered (section \ref{opcf}).
-These structural descriptors were calculated by statistically analysing the configurations that were saved and stored in the course of isobaric(--isothermal) Monte Carlo numerical simulations \cite{MCorigin,MCWood,MClibri} (section \ref{mc}).
-Out of the phases that the resulting phase diagram features, one is that cluster (porous \cite{vista}) crystalline phase.
+To characterise these phases, a set of order parameters and correlation functions was considered (Section \ref{opcf}).
+These structural descriptors were calculated by statistically analysing the configurations that were saved and stored in the course of isobaric(--isothermal) Monte Carlo numerical simulations \cite{MCorigin,MCWood,MClibri} (Section \ref{mc}).
+Out of the phases that the resulting phase diagram features, one is that cluster phase.
 Provided $\uprho$ is sufficiently high, it forms in systems of hard infinitesimally--thin (quasi) major circular arcs.
-This phase constitutes the spontaneous, though sub--optimal, version of the densest--known packings that have been recently determined \cite{hcadkp} (section \ref{phasediagram}).
-While sketching this phase diagram, several traits of the phases that it features and of the transitions between them emerge whose clarification would require as many dedicated theoretical investigations.
-It is hoped that the present results stimulate these theoretical investigations along with the preparation of colloidal or granular thin-circular-arc--shaped particles and the ensuing experimental investigation of systems of them (section \ref{conclusion}).
+This phase constitutes the spontaneous, though sub--optimal, version of the densest--known packings that have been recently determined \cite{hcadkp} (Section \ref{phasediagram}).
+While sketching this phase diagram, a few traits of the phases that it features and of the transitions between them emerge. that would require as many dedicated theoretical investigations.
+It is hoped that the present results stimulate these theoretical investigations along with the preparation of colloidal or granular thin-circular-arc--shaped particles and the ensuing experimental investigation of systems of them (Section \ref{conclusion}).